37th Airlift Squadron: Mission

-Conduct airlift, airdrop and aeromedical evacuation operations.
+Conducts C-130J Super Hercules tactical airlift, airdrop and aeromedical evacuation operations primarily in Europe and Africa.

 History

 World War II

 Activated in June 1942 under I Troop Carrier Command at Patterson Field, Ohio.
 Trained at various stationed in the southeast and Texas with Douglas C-47 Skytrain transports.
 Deployed to Egypt in November 1942 as part of President Roosevelt's decision to aid the Royal Air Force Western Desert Air Force, assigned to the newly established Ninth Air Force, headquartered in Cairo.

 Transported supplies and evacuated casualties in support of the British Eighth Army, operating from desert airfields in Egypt and Libya.
 Reassigned in May 1943 to the USAAF Twelfth Air Force in Algeria, supporting Fifth Army forces in the Tunisian Campaign.
 Began training for the invasion of Sicily; dropped paratroops over the assault area on the night of 9 July.
 Carried reinforcements to Sicily on 11 July and received a DUC for carrying out that mission although severely attacked by ground and naval forces; dropped paratroops over the beachhead south of the Sele River on the night of 14 September 1943.
 Remained in the Mediterranean Theater of Operations until February 1944 until being reassigned back to Ninth Air Force in England, IX Troop Carrier Command to participate in the buildup of forces prior to the Allied landings in France during D-Day in June 1944.

-Engaged in combat operations by dropping paratroops into Normandy near Ste-Mere-Eglise on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
+Engaged in combat operations by dropping paratroops into Normandy near Sainte-Mère-Église on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
+37th TCS assigned C-47's during the D-Day operations utilized the W7 fuselage code.
 The unit received a third Distinguished Unit Citation and a French citation for these missions.

 After the Normandy invasion the squadron ferried supplies in the United Kingdom.
 The squadron also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
 It dropped paratroops near Nijmegen and towed gliders carrying reinforcements during the airborne attack on the Netherlands.

 Korean War

-Returned to the United States in May 1945, becoming a domestic troop carrier squadron for Continental Air Forces.
+Returned to the United States in May 1945, becoming a domestic troop carrier squadron for Continental Air Forces flying the C-46 Commando and C-82 Packet.

-In the Korean War the squadron flew airborne assaults at Sukchon and Munsan-ni and aerial transportation between Japan and Korea.
-The squadron was inactivated in 1957.
+During and after the Korean War, the unit was based at Ashiya Air Base, Japan and equipped with the C-119 Flying Boxcar providing aerial transportation between Japan and Korea.
+During the height of the Korean War, the 37th TCS flew airborne assaults at Sukchon and Munsan-ni.
+The squadron was later inactivated in 1957.